Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/05-AI-engine-versal-integration/README.md

 * Package the design to run on software emulation, hardware emulation, and an easy-to-boot SD card image to run on hardware.
 * Become familiar with the new Vitis unified IDE

-This tutorial contains two flows that you can work through: the Vitis classic command line flow incorporating the aiecompiler, aiesimulator, and v++ command, and the new Vitis unified IDE flow which demonstrates the use of the new tool available in preview mode in the 2023.1 release as described in the *Vitis Unified IDE and Common Command-Line Reference Guide* ([UG1553](https://docs.xilinx.com/r/en-US/ug1553-vitis-ide)).
+This tutorial contains two flows that you can work through: the Vitis classic command line flow incorporating the aiecompiler, aiesimulator, and v++ command, and the new Vitis unified IDE flow which demonstrates the use of the new tool available in the 2023.2 release as described in the *Vitis Unified IDE and Common Command-Line Reference Guide* ([UG1393](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration)).
 The classic command-line flow is documented in the following text.
 The new Vitis unified IDE flow can be found [here](./unified-ide.md).

 ## Tutorial Overview